dborth/fceugx/readme.txt

   fceuconfig.cpp from the source code and compile.
 * 'Auto' settings for save/load - attempts to automatically determine your load/save device(s) - SD, USB, Memory Card, DVD, SMB
-* Preferences are now loaded and saved in XML format.
+* Preferences are loaded and saved in XML format.
 You can open FCEUGX.xml edit all settings, including some not available within the program
 * One makefile to make all versions